-Manufacturers are unique in the fact that cash flow needs to be managed on an ongoing basis.
-From material acquisition and payroll to accounts receivables, manufacturers must manage the entire process to not fall short on cash flow.
+Manufacturers are unique in that cash flow needs to be managed continuously.
+Manufacturers must manage the entire process, from material acquisition and payroll to accounts receivables, to not fall short on cash flow.

-By improving cash flow, you can invest back into many different aspects of the business like customer acquisition, equipment upgrades, research and development of new products, human resources, capital facility improvements, and the list goes on.
+By improving cash flow, you can invest in many aspects of the business, like customer acquisition, equipment upgrades, research and development of new products, human resources, capital facility improvements, etc.

-What matters most is not only getting the work and completing the job but also getting paid for the work completed.
+What matters most is getting the work, completing the job, and getting paid for the work completed.
 Manufacturing can be one of the worst industries when it comes to collecting the money owed to them on time.
-Accounts receivable are among many company’s largest assets and must be managed properly if the business is to succeed.
+Accounts receivable are among many companies' largest assets and must be managed properly if the business is to succeed.

-There are many ways to improve cash flow and make managing the business easier to operate.
-Obviously, if there are ways to speed up the collection of invoices, the quicker you can start to capitalize on other projects, but there are also many other ways to sharpen your business to improve cash flow when accounts receivable collection efforts can only go so far.
+There are many ways to improve manufacturing cash flow and make managing the business easier to operate.
+Obviously, if there are ways to speed up the collection of invoices, you can start to capitalize on other projects more quickly.
+Still, there are also many other ways to sharpen your business to improve cash flow when accounts receivable collection efforts can only go so far.

-Being proactive is key.
-Let’s dive into the strategies and checklist of ways to improve cash flow in the short term.
+Being proactive is key for effective manufacturing cash flow.
+Let's dive into the strategies and checklist of how to improve cash flow in a manufacturing business.

-How to Improve Cash Flow for Your Manufacturing Company
+How to Improve Cash Flow In A Manufacturing Business

 1. Tracking Your Cash Flow